sp-sveltejs/template/README.md

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*

-*Looking for a shareable component template the works with SharePoint?
-Coming Soon...*
+*Looking for a shareable component template the works with SharePoint? [sp-sveltejs/component-template](https://github.com/sp-sveltejs/component-template)

 ---